 Crank up the heat in your dinner with this Tofu in Chili Garlic Sauce!
-It’s perfect for spice-lovers and on the table in about 15 minutes.
+It’s perfect for spice-lovers and it’s so easy that you can have it on the table in about 15 minutes.

 Do you like some heat in your foods?
 If you’ve been reading my blog for a while, you know I do!
 I love anything and everything hot: Buffalo Quinoa Balls, Spicy Sesame Noodles, and Buffalo Chick’n Rice Skillet are just a few of the spicy recipes I’ve shared.

 Most of the time I add a small amount of heat to my recipes because I know everyone is not as hot-crazed as I am.
 Today, however, I have a no-nonsense, lets-get-this-spicy-party-started meal for you hot & spicy people – my Tofu in Chili Garlic Sauce.

 Sambal Oelek – My Spicy Friend